Antidote Festival 2019

 There will be a number of journalists visiting for the festival from countries whose governments are aggressive towards them, including Maria Ressa (Philippines), Steve Coll (America), and Andrei Soldatov and Irina Borogan (Russia), who will appear on a panel called “My Crime is Journalism” alongside Australian journalist Peter Greste.

 Civil liberties and racism will also be a key theme of the festival.
-Prominent Black Lives Matter figure DeRay Mckesson, professor of modern Jewish history Deborah E Lipstadt and Indigenous Australian author and journalist Stan Grant will all be speaking about xenophobia, the rise of populism and how, amid violence and racism, there’s still hope.
+Prominent Black Lives Matter figure DeRay Mckesson and professor of modern Jewish history Deborah E Lipstadt will be speaking about xenophobia, the rise of populism and how, amid violence and racism, there’s still hope.

 Other speakers include North Korean defector Thae Yong-ho; Rohingyan refugee and author Habiburahman, Mausi Segun, the executive director of Human Right Watch’s African division; and Zing Tsjeng, author and UK editor of Vice’s Broadly channel.